sparcityeu/SparseBase/doxygen/pages/how_add_reordering.md

 The following example demonstrates the process of creating a new reordering `OptimalReorder`.

 - This reordering requires two float hyperparameters for execution, `alpha` and `beta`.
 - It has two implementations.
-One that operators on a `CSR` format, and another that operates on a `COO` format.
+One that operates on a `CSR` format, and another that operates on a `COO` format.

 ### 1. Create a new class for the ordering

 In the header file `sparsebase/include/SparsePreprocess.hpp`, add the definition of your class.
-It must be templated on three types `ID_t`, `NNZ_t`, `NNZ_t` which define the data types of the `SparseFormat` objects it will reorder.
+It must be templated on three types `ID_t`, `NNZ_t`, `VAL_t` which define the data types of the `SparseFormat` objects it will reorder.
 Also, it must inherit from the class `ReorderPreprocessType`.

 ```cpp
 template <typename ID_t, typename NNZ_t, typename VAL_t>